 No landowner ever wants to have to deal with a trespasser.
-Despite posting “No Trespassing” signs on property, there may be times when a person trespasses on land intentionally, mistakenly or out of necessity.
-It is important for landowners to realize that there is no way to completely ensure that trespassers will not come onto property, and that landowners may face liability in the event that a trespasser is injured on their property.
+Despite posting “No Trespassing” signs on the property, there may be times when a person trespasses on land intentionally, mistakenly or out of necessity.
+It is important for landowners to realize that there is no way to ultimately ensure that trespassers will not come onto the property and that landowners may face liability if a trespasser is injured on their land.

 In most instances, the real legal issues occur when a trespasser is injured on a landowner’s property.
-If you were a trespasser and injured by a tree limb, hidden danger, watch dog or other dangerous object, then you may have a claim against a landowner.
-Depending on the circumstances of your case, such as necessity, you may also have an affirmative defense to a civil claim for trespass.
+If you were a trespasser and injured by a tree limb, hidden danger, watchdog or other dangerous objects, then you may have a claim against a landowner.
+Depending on the circumstances of your case, such as necessity, you may also have an affirmative defense to a civil suit for trespass.
 Our Illinois premises liability attorneys are ready to help you understand the complexities of your case if you were injured while trespassing and wish to recover compensation.

 Distinguishing Between “Known,” “Unknown” and Child Trespassers

 The duty of care that a landowner owes to known, unknown and child trespassers varies under Illinois law.
-Illinois law currently imposes a very narrow duty on a landowner to refrain from “willful and wanton” conduct that harms a known or unknown trespassers.
-This means that a landowner does not owe a duty of reasonable care to known trespassers.
+Illinois law currently imposes a very narrow duty on a landowner to refrain from “willful and wanton” conduct that harms a known or unknown trespasser.
+This law states that a landowner does not owe a duty of reasonable care to known trespassers.

-For child trespassers, this duty is varied by the attractive nuisance doctrine.
+The duty to protect varies for child trespassers under the attractive nuisance doctrine.
 Under this doctrine, landowners must eliminate those conditions on a property that pose a foreseeable risk of harm to child trespassers.
-If a landowner has no reason to know of a dangerous condition that could harm a child trespasser, then he or she owes no duty to the child.
+If a landowner has no reason to know of a dangerous situation that could harm a child trespasser, then he or she owes no duty to the child.

 Does an Illinois Landowner Have a Duty to Repair Natural Conditions or Artificial Conditions?

-Trespasser liability laws become more complicated when a plaintiff’s injuries are caused by natural conditions or artificial conditions.
+Trespasser liability laws are more complicated than usual when natural conditions or artificial conditions cause a plaintiff’s injuries.
 If a plaintiff, such as a motorcyclist, neighbor or jogger, is injured by a fallen tree branch then a landowner will be liable.
 Landowners owe all individuals, including trespassers, a duty to exercise reasonable care in preventing an unreasonable risk of harm that arises from trees located near a roadway.
-Even if a landowner resides on rural property, he or still may have a duty to repair natural conditions under Illinois law.
+Even if a landowner resides on a rural property, he or still may have a duty to repair natural conditions under Illinois law.

 Contact Illinois Premises Liability Attorneys for Assistance with Your Case Today– Even If You Were Trespassing

-Premises liability cases are often very complex and require the special attention of a lawyer experienced in handling these cases.
-Call our Illinois premises liability attorneys at Rosenfeld Injury Lawyers LLC for immediate help with your case.
-We are happy to see whether individuals injured while trespassing have a legal claim against an owner of property.
+Premises liability cases are often very complex and require the focused attention of a lawyer experienced in handling these cases.
+Call our Illinois premises liability attorneys at Rosenfeld Injury Lawyers LLC for immediate help with your suit.
+We are happy to see whether individuals injured while trespassing have a legal claim against an owner of the property.